-"It's Sunny-Dale blindness!"
-Xander admitted."When people don't know what their facing, or looking at something they don't understand, they just forget about it, or act like it was something else.
+"It's Sunnydale blindness!"
+Xander admitted."When people don't know what they're facing, or looking at something they don't understand, they just forget about it, or act like it was something else.
 You were attacked at the bronze by vampires a few weeks ago.
 You didn't remember, you thought it was gang members. "

-Cordelia stares at him in shock, a denial on the tip of her tongue.
+Cordelia stared at him in shock, denial on the tip of her tongue.
 But then she stops, thinks about her memories of that night, how they blurred, indistinct but for what she knew.
-Or clearly; simply thought she knew.
+Or clearly simply thought she knew.

 "If you have proof..."
 Xander began hesitantly."I'm not really sure how it works, you'll have to ask G-man, he knows more about things.
 But I'm pretty sure if it's undeniable, like staring at you straight in the face.
 If you have reminders.
 That kind of thing, you kind of can't forget."

 Some part of Cordelia relaxes, the part that had been worrying specifically about forgetting.
 She's changed now, not like she had been.
 There will be no forgetting for her, of that, she's sure.
 But now other parts of her have begun to worry about other things.
 About this war she has found herself in and how she's pretty sure humanity is losing.
-Especially as most of it doesn't know its at war.
+Especially as most of it doesn't know it's surrounded by enemies.

-But those are not things she will tackle now.
+But those are not things she could tackle now.
 She's tired enough as it is.
 It's not like her new problems are going anywhere.
 She's not that lucky.

 "And the Vampires smell and the dust?"
-She asks, finally back to her point.
-She wouldn't be surprised to find that Xander has fought them, he is an Omega after all, and altruism is the blood of their veins.
+She asked, finally back to her point.
+She would be unsurprised to find that Xander has fought them, he was an Omega after all, and altruism was the blood of their veins.

 Cordelia nods, Angel hadn't mentioned that, but it's not an oversight she appreciates.
 He's going to have to pay for that.
-And then Cordelia will wring out all the information he has, not just the bits about vampires.
+And then Cordelia would wring out all the information he had, not just the bits about vampires.
 But there are more pressing matters to attend to at the moment.

-Cordelia grabs Xander's arm, spinning him effortlessly and pinning him to the Car.
+Cordelia grabed Xander's arm, spinning him effortlessly, and pinning him to the Car.
 She smiles, feels the dawn coming from under her skin.
 Lets the light inside her glow just a little too strong.
 Feels it mingle with the light inside Xander.
 Not enough to change him, though the temptations there.
 Very tempting, the strength of Xander's light is beautiful, perfectly complimentary to her own.
-They will be wonderful together, and soon.
+They would be wonderful together, and soon.

-They will bring the monsters in the world to their knees.
+They would bring the monsters in the world to their knees.
 Cordelia makes a pleased growl, buries her nose into Xander's neck and ignores the frantic beat of his pulse.
-She knows she should explain, but she's happy where she is and she's made her intentions clear enough anyway.
+She knows she should explain, but she was happy where she was and she'd made her intentions clear enough anyway.
 The promise of power the Primal presents is just gravy.
 The real treat is what she and Xander will be someday.

 She only notices Xander had been struggling once it ceases.
-And she smiles into his neck, lets her tongue flick out to taste his pulse mostly to feel him jolt.
-Cordelia chuckles.
-Letting the scent of her mate erase all her troubles and just breathes.
+She smiled into his neck, let her tongue flick out to taste his pulse mostly to feel him jolt.
+Cordelia chuckled.
+Letting the scent of her mate erase all her troubles and just breathed him in.
 Light and content.
-Her mate is protected, in her arms, the sun is shinning bright and new, lending her strength.
-Her pack is perfectly fine, tucked away for the night.
-No matter what comes after, what she learns, or what she once knew and has come to forget, today will be a good day.
+Her mate was protected, in her arms, the sun was shinning bright and new, lending her strength.
+Her pack was perfectly fine, tucked away for the night.
+No matter what came after, what she learned, or what she once knew and had come to forget, today would be a good day.

-She kisses Xander just once, as softly as she dares.
-She needs her rest, and kissing her mate for a moment too long will bring certain urges to the fore.
-Urges that aren't conductive to resting at all.
-Although...Some things are just too nice to resist.
+She kissed Xander, just once, as softly as she dared.
+She needed her rest, and kissing her mate for a moment too long would bring certain urges to the fore.
+Urges that weren't conductive to resting at all.
+Although...Some things were just too nice to resist.

 She gives Xander's bottom a firm squeeze.
-He squeaks, lets out a sound not unlike a whimper.
+He squeaked, letting out a sound not unlike a whimper.

 "Later loser."
-She taunts, playful and possessive.
-She watches him in her car mirror until he's out of sight.
-The half bewildered half terrified expression on his face is very cute.
+She taunted, playful and possessive.
+She watched him in her car mirror until he was out of sight.
+The half bewildered half terrified expression on his face was very cute.

-She drops of the second she gets home, doesn't even bother to change her clothes.
+She dropped off the second she got home.
+She didn't even bother to change her clothes.

-She dreams of wild plains, trusty spear in her hands, her brothers, the clan at her back.
-And all the while the sun gleams, welcome heat in blue skies.
+She dreamed of wild plains, trusty spear in her hands, her brothers, the clan at her back.
+And all the while the sun gleamed, welcome heat in blue skies.